A Bit of Background on Endangered Species and Animals

-The black rhino was once the most numerous rhino species, ranging throughout southwestern Africa.
+The black rhino was once the most numerous rhino species in southwestern Africa.
 Due to excessive hunting, the population has been reduced by over 90% in just the last 70 years.

 The greatest threat to the black rhino is poaching.
-They are hunted simply for their for horns, which are used in traditional Chinese medicine, as well as for trophies and ornamental use.
+They are hunted simply for their horns, used in traditional Chinese medicine, and for trophies and ornamental use.

 Increased law enforcement and conservation programs are helping increase their numbers, but they are still considered critically endangered.

 6. Hawksbill Turtle

 With a range that covers all the world's tropical and sub-tropical seas, the hawksbill turtle population has decreased by 80% over the last three generations.